 - “The Web Marketing Checklist” was first published roughly 20 years ago.
 The latest update, from me, offers 40 ways to generate traffic to an ecommerce site.

 - Many ecommerce businesses rely on traffic from organic search results at Google and other search engines.
-Jill Kocher Brown’s 12-part “SEO How-to” untangles a confusing process.
+Our comprehensive “SEO” instruction, including Jill Kocher Brown’s 12-part “SEO How-to,” untangles a confusing process.